-Thanks for your interest in the work I do.
-Recently, I’ve had a few folks ask how they can support that work, so I’m putting that information in one place for anyone who is interested.
+Thanks for your interest in the work I do, as a musician, author and speaker.
+Recently, I’ve had a few folks ask how they can support that work, so that I can continue to do it.
+Thank you for seeing value in the work I do.

 • Get Some Stuff: My three books and twelve albums are all available here, at the store on this web site, in addition to lots of other things that might interest you.
 Digital downloads of my own albums are now ‘pay what you choose’ on this website.
 You can download them all for free, or you can choose any price you like (note: buying things from this website is really helpful.
 Buying them from Amazon barely covers costs of the original products, the shipping, etc.).
 Here’s the link to the store on this web site.

 • Patreon: This one is my fave.
 Patreon is my innermost circle online.
 These are the folks I stay in touch with most, and with whom I share everything I’m working on, usually long before it goes out elsewhere.
 You can choose any level of monthly support you’d like to, from $1 up to whatever you like (there are a few folks doing 50/100/125, and lots doing 1, 5, 10, 25, etc. I’m grateful for each of them!).

 Some people join Patreon to support what I do as an artist, writer, and activist, and don’t really participate in the community aspect, and that’s just fine.
 Others participate in the things that are offered there — a new video every Monday (with a song I record just for Patreon), a brand new song each month (usually long before other people will hear it), twice-monthly hangouts with me and the community via Zoom, private online after-parties after I do digital gigs, and various other sneak previews.

 If you want to be a part of that, here’s the link to Patreon (scroll down to choose your own level of support).
 If you want to know more about it, here are a page and a video that explain it a bit more.